These mouthwatering Sweet and Spicy Kielbasa Sausage Bites are perfectly balanced spicy Polish sausage with a sweetness and a kick of spice.

-Smoked Kielbasa Recipe
+Smoked Kielbasa Appetizer Recipe

 I always keep some kielbasa in my freezer for making this fast and easy appetizer.